About the testing process

 What to bring on testing day

-Please have your GCC Student ID number and a Photo ID when you arrive to take the test.
-It will be in your GCC Welcome Letter.
+Please have a Photo ID and your GCC Student ID number when you arrive to take the test.
+If you have already applied to GCC your Student ID number will be in your GCC Acceptance Letter.
+If you have not yet applied to GCC, we will create a GCC Student ID number for you when you come in to test.
 No notebooks, backpacks, dictionaries, calculators, cell phones or any other devices will be allowed into the testing lab with you.
 Scratch paper and pencils are provided for you.
 For math problems that require a calculator, one will be provided on your computer screen.